ByteBakersCo/babilema/README.md

 - [x] Handle `index.html` file
 - [ ] Add testing blog on this repo
 - [ ] Add support for custom metadata
+- [ ] Add support for injecting data in header + footer
+- [ ] Make sure the injected paths (HTML) is correct on Windows
 - [ ] Use goroutines to speed up the process